DSR-RHIT/me447-visualizing-data/cm/cm208-graph-conditioning-plot.md

 Data characteristics

   - 3 or 4 quantitative variables
-  - No categorical variables
+  - With 3 quantitative variables it is possible to have one categorical variable as one of the two conditioning variables and possibly a second categorical variable assigned to a data marker aesthetic
+  - With 4 quantitative variables it is possible to have a categorical variable assigned to a data marker aesthetic only

 Graph characteristics

-  - A matrix of scatterplots
+  - A grid of panels
-  - Each panel depends on a specified range of one or two other quantitative variables
+  - Each panel is a scatterplot of the same two quantitative variables conditioned by the value or range of one or two conditioning variables - The conditioning variable ranges are shown in panels above or adjacent to the main grid
   - Optional: loess or other smooth fit per panel

 [D6 Multivariate](cm301-report-display-reqts.md#D6-multivariate) data